MARTIMM/Library/README.md

 ## Description

 The modules help maintaining metadata about everything imaginable.
 But as a first goal metadata about documents on disk.
-The software makes use of a mongodb server where everything can be stored.
+The software makes use of a mongodb server where the meta data is stored.

+## Synopsis

+## List of programs

 ## Documentation